prysmaticlabs/documentation/website/docs/advanced/builder.md

 ## 1. Validator Client: register validator

-Validator `proposer-settings` will need to be configured to set through one of the following ways to `register` the validator against the builder.
-Having your validator registered against the builder is a requirement for using custom builders.
+To `register` the validator against the builder and enable the use of custom builders, the `proposer-settings` will need to be configured.

 There are several ways to configure this setting.
  - starting with the `--proposer-settings-file` flag providing it with an appropriate json or yaml file that includes builder settings.
 Guide and example on this configuration can be found [here](../execution-node/fee-recipient.md#advanced-configure-mev-builder-and-gas-limit).